 Then, remove the casserole from the oven (after 30 minutes of baking) allow it to cool, and then tightly wrap it with foil and/or plastic wrap and transfer to the fridge or freezer.

-Ideally, you would want to thaw it at least halfway before baking it from this point.
+Ideally, you would want to thaw it halfway before baking it from this point.
 But if you don't have time just reduce the baking temp a bit and cook covered with foil for 45-60 minutes or until it is heated through.

 Most common pizza toppings are perfectly fine to enjoy while you are on a keto diet.
-Meats (like pepperoni, sausage, Canadian bacon, ham, etc.) vegetables (like onions, peppers, olives, mushrooms, etc.) can be enjoyed without much concern for going over on carbs.
+Meats (like pepperoni, sausage, Canadian bacon, ham, etc.) and vegetables (like onions, peppers, olives, mushrooms, etc.) can be enjoyed without much concern for going over on carbs.

 Be sure to check out these other great recipes: